Arduino kits offer an easy way to help your child learn about electronics and programming.

 Arduino kit for the whole family

-5. Most bang for your buck
+4. Most bang for your buck

-This kit is a better value than most, as it contains over 200 components, including a huge variety of sensors, a good selection of LEDs and displays, and 3 different types of motors.
+This Arduino UNO R3 kit is a better value than most, as it contains over 200 components, including a huge variety of sensors, a good selection of LEDs and displays, and 3 different types of motors.
 It has enough components to make 31 projects, and does come with tutorials for all of them on a CD.
 While the board is generic, it should be compatible with the Arduino IDE.

 Most bang for your buck Arduino kit

-6. A high performance Arduino starter kit
+5. A high performance Arduino starter kit

-This kit is a high-quality selection of components.
+This Arduino Starter Multi-Language kit is a high-quality selection of components.
 As it is a genuine Arduino kit, you can be sure that it will be compatible with the Arduino IDE.
 It comes with comprehensive instructions, aimed at teaching your child how the components and circuits work, instead of just giving diagrams to follow with no explanation.
 It is an excellent starting kit, that also contains enough components to make interesting projects beyond those outlined in the instructions.

-Best ways to learn Arduino
+Discover the Best Ways to Learn Arduino

 What is the best way to learn Arduino?
 By programming it to do cool things!
 This is both more fun and engaging for kids, but kids also learn better in a hands-on environment than by sitting, listening to lectures.
 Building projects is one popular way to learn.
 This method is more free-form, where kids often learn by trial and error.
 The other popular way to learn Arduino is by taking classes.
 This method is more structured and gives kids a resource if they have questions.